 Paper art doesn't always have to start at the craft store.
 Chances are you have plenty of reusable paper sources at home.
-Before buying brand-new, take a look around...your kitchen!
+Before buying brand new supplies, take a look around the house.
 Upcycle cardboard (it's paper too) tubes, turning each one into an artsy candle for a make-believe menorah.
 Add finger paints and tissue paper to make this cute craft complete.

 Mini Christmas Letter Ornament